uyras/partsEngine/README.md

 This library is not updated for a long time.
 But, if you have interest to it, don't heistate to contact me!

-Also, chackout [wiki](https://github.com/uyras/partsEngine/wiki).
+Also, checkout [wiki](https://github.com/uyras/partsEngine/wiki).
 There are some examples.

+And, read the [documentation](http://uyras.github.io/partsEngine/).
+I hope, in some future the code will be fully documented.

 For another examples you can checkout `tests` folder.
 There is something.